slamj1/encrypt-secrets-prod/README.md

 # Introduction
 This repo contains a fully working proof of concept for encrypting secrets in any environment, especially production.

-A full instructional video is available on YouTube here <insert link>
+A full instructional HD video is available on YouTube here (https://youtu.be/MSb9HF25P5c)

 # Getting Started
 Prerequisites: